Balancingrock/SecureSockets/README.md

 #OpenSSL

-OpenSSL is available from [https://openssl.org](https://openssl.org)
+OpenSSL is available from [https://openssl.org](https://openssl.org).

-OpenSSL (v1.1.0b) headers and binary (compiled for macOS 10.11) are included in this distribution to prevent build errors during initial install.
+Due to limitations in the interface between Swift and C there are two functions that must be added to the openSSL libraries.
+Due to limitations in the Swift Package Manager, these functions cannot be added as a seperate library.
+The easiest solution is to put these functions in the openSSL code.

-However, please do not trust this binary and build your own from the openSSL.org website.
 Instructions are included below.
-Note that v1.1.0b is no longer the most recent version.
-This should add to the incentive to download & build openSSL yourself!

 The openSSL license is included at the end of this document.